opencontext/arches-via-docker/README.md

 For all domain names configure DNS A records to point to a server where Docker containers will be running.

-## Step 1 - Edit domain names and emails in the configuration
+## Step 1 - Edit domain names, emails and other variables in the configuration

 Specify you domain names and contact emails for these domains in the `edit_dot_env` file and then save this file as `.env`: